Lifestyle

 How Much Does a Financial Advisor Cost?

-There is no set price for hiring a financial advisor; the cost for financial advice and strategy is dependent on numerous factors, including the tasks requested, the assets under management, and the advisor’s fee structure.
+There is no set fee for hiring a financial advisor; the cost of financial advice and strategy depends on numerous factors, including the tasks requested, the assets under management, and the advisor’s fee structure.
+That said, the average fee for a financial advisor’s services was 1.02% of AUM (assets under management) annually for accounts of $1 million, according to Advisory HQ News Corp.

-The average percentage, based on the number of assets under management (AUM) for ongoing advising, is about 1% annually, but an advisor may charge less if you have significantly more assets under management—the fee for a $5 million account may only be .85%, but for anything under $500,000, the fee may jump to 1.2%.
+That tracks with our research.
+Based on the number of assets under management (AUM) for ongoing advising, the average percentage is about 1% annually.
+Still, an advisor may charge less if you have significantly more assets under management—the fee for a $5 million account may only be .85%, but for anything under $500,000, the fee may jump to 1.2%.
 Some charge more if they have more experience or credentials to point to.
-Every advisor is different.
+Every advisor is different, and the cost will be much lower if you work with a robo-advisor rather than a dedicated, human one.

-It’s important to not select the least expensive advisor you find.
-Have a thoughtful conversation with several advisors, and pick one who can serve you (and your money) best.
+It’s important not to select the least expensive advisor you find.
+Have a thoughtful conversation with several advisors, and pick one who can best serve you (and your money).

 Let’s look at the ways financial advisors charge their fees.
-Most advisors stick to one fee type, but some employ more than one, depending on the type of advice needed and length of retainer.
+Most advisors stick to one fee type, but some employ more than one, depending on the kind of advice needed and the length of the retainer.

 Fee TypeDescriptionTypical Fees

-Assets Under Management (AUM)Fee is a percentage of the total amount of your assets being managed by the advisor; typically, the higher the assets, the lower the percentage.Robo-advisor: 0.25% to 0.50% annually Traditional advisor: 1
+Assets Under Management (AUM)Fee is a percentage of the total amount of your assets being managed by the advisor; typically, the higher the assets, the lower the percentage.Robo-advisor: 0.25% to 0.50% annually OR Traditional advisor: 1%

 Flat annual fee (retainer)Yearly rate charged for an agreed-upon set of services.$2,000 to $7,500